ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 ++++++++++++++++++++++++++

 Most inventory plugins shipped with Ansible are disabled by default and need to be whitelisted in your :doc:`ansible.cfg <../config>` file in order to function.
-For example, this is how the default looks like:
+This is how the default whitelist looks in the config file that ships with Ansible:

 .. code-block:: ini

    [inventory]
    enable_plugins = host_list, script, yaml, ini

-This list also establishes the order in which each plugin tries to parse an inventory source (in the case 2 plugins can use the same source).
-Any plugins left out of the list will not be considered, so you can 'optimize' your inventory loading by minimizing it to what you actually use:
+This list also establishes the order in which each plugin tries to parse an inventory source.
+Any plugins left out of the list will not be considered, so you can 'optimize' your inventory loading by minimizing it to what you actually use.
+For example:

 .. code-block:: ini